Skip to main content

 • Chromobacterium subtsugae strain PRAA4-1 (GrandevoOG): 1 to 3 lb/A; PHI 0d, REI 4h, Bee: M, Group UN.

 • diazinon (Diazinon* AG500): 2 to 4 qt/A broadcast and incorporate before planting; REI 24h, Bee: H, Group 1B.
-For broccoli, Brussels sprouts, cabbage, collards, kale, mustard greens and cauliflower.
+Broccoli, Brussels sprouts, cabbage, collards, kale, mustard greens, and cauliflower only.

 • fenpropathrin (Danitol* 2.4EC): 10.66 to 16 oz/A; PHI 7d, REI 24h, Bee: H, Group 3.
 Head and stem brassicas only.